mceq-project/daemonflux/README.md

 # daemonflux: DAta-drivEn and MuOn-calibrated Neutrino flux

-This is a draft repo for the public version of the daemonflux or daemo&nu;flux.
+This is a draft repo for the public version of the daemonflux or dae&mu;o&nu;flux.